jdombrowski-mitre/dioptra/docs/source/user-guide/custom-task-plugins.rst

        return result

-To access the builtin task from a given example, users will need to call the plugin-task using the following notation in their flow pipeline.
+To access the built-in task from a given example, users will need to call the plugin-task using the following notation in their flow pipeline.
 Note that we assumed these new tasks have been saved in a module named ``ops.py`` under the `data` task plugins directory:

 .. code-block:: python